Jahnavi-Manchineella/AIcruiter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Special thanks to the creators and maintainers of the APIs used in this project.
+- Special thanks to the creators and maintainers of the APIs and technologies used in this project.